Q: How come my radar detector doesn't go off sometimes when I drive right by a cop car?

 Q: On the highway, why does my detector alert sometimes when I don't see a cop car?

 A. If it's an X- or K-band alert it may be an automatic door opener.
-Hypersensitive radar detectors can spot these from a quarter-mile away.
+A sensitive radar detector can spot these from a quarter-mile away or more.
 Occasionally a weak K- or Ka-band signal might be from a radar detector in a passing car.

 If it's a Ka-band alert, most likely it's instant-on radar working traffic up ahead.
 With the radar on hold, the officer triggers it at close range and gets a speed almost instantly.
 Instant-on radar accounts for big percentage of all speeding tickets.

 Q: How come my detector doesn't alert to red light cameras?

 Until recently most red light cameras were triggered by pavement sensors.
 With no radar present, there was nothing to detect.

 The trend now is radar-control, much cheaper to install and maintain.
 Radar makes the cameras detectable and a few detectors can spot them.
 A better idea: one with GPS and advanced firmware to cope with false alerts.

 Q: What's the best radar detector that will keep me from getting flashed by a red light camera?